 Report the client's annual household income as a percent of the federal poverty measure as of the end of the reporting period.
-Report information from the most recent certification/recertification for each client.
+Use the most recent client data available to enter the exact poverty level percentage up to three digits.
+No decimals are allowed.